SimpleDaemons/simple-sftpd/packaging/README.md

 2. Install the required build tools
 3. Build and test the package
 4. Install and verify the package
-5. Configure and customize ssftpd for your needs
+5. Configure and customize simple-sftpd for your needs